Marj Brasch: Storylines

-Marj returned to Ferndale and hired best friend – Jenny Harrison (Maggie Harper) as her personal assistant.
+Several years later, Marj returned to Ferndale and hired best friend – Jenny Harrison (Maggie Harper) as her personal assistant.
 She attended the funeral for Tiffany Marinovich (Alison James) before she and Jenny departed to Wellington.

-The two returned in 2002 to attend Jenny's son, Nick's (Karl Burnett) wedding to Waverley Wilson (Claire Chitham).
+The two returned in 2002 to attend Jenny's son, Nick's wedding to Waverley Wilson (Claire Chitham).
 Marj felt deeply betrayed when Jenny announced her retirement and the two fell out.
 It was only through the love of Nick and Waverley that the two finally reconciled.
 As she again departed Ferndale, Marj offered Jenny's position to Rachel McKenna (Angela Bloomfield), who declined.
 The following year Marj helped secure Rachel a job in the government, leading to her leaving Ferndale.
 Marj briefly returned in May 2012 to support Rachel following Chris' (Michael Galvin) arrest for murder.

 Marj returned to Ferndale for Chris' 50th birthday but was hospitalised for an aortic aneurysm, leading to Stuart arriving to visit her.
 Marj revealed that she had retired from politics 12 years previously after winning three consecutive elections.
 A volcanic eruption saw Marj step in and return to the front desk of the hospital before suffering an angina attack whilst stuck in the elevator.
 Following words of advice to Nick and Waverley on being parents for the 6th time, Marj fell into cardiac arrest in the hospital reception and died.
 Chris and Stuart discovered her body and expressed joy that she had died in her "home".